mohammadsen/SYSC3010_L1G1/Test Scripts/FinalTestPlan.md

 	-After running [detectMotion.py] which chcecks if there's motion detected, a notification will be sent as an sms with the message "motionDetected"

 # Raspberry Pi Mic + Speaker
-	-Record and Play audio file
+	-Copy and Paste commands From RaspiHarware.txt

 # PIR motion sensor HardWare
 	-Run [pirSensor_hardwareTest.py](Test Scripts)